Slowly rotating Tolman VII solution: Numerical results for slowly rotating T-VII spheres

 with the following fitting coefficients, $\tilde{a}_{0}=0.237\pm 0.008$, $\tilde{a}_{1}=0.674$ and $\tilde{a}_{4}=4.48$.
 More recently, \cite{Breu:2016ufb} considered a larger number of EOS for realistic NSs in a wide range of compactness, namely, $\com\in[0.07,0.32]$.
 They found that the fitting coefficients are $\tilde{a}_{0}=0.244$, $\tilde{a}_{1}=0.638$ and $\tilde{a}_{4}=3.202$.

-In the right-hand panel of~\fref{fig:inertia} we plot the same results as in the left-hand panel but now normalized as $I/MR^2$, for various values of the tenuity parameter $R/\Rs$.
-Note that as the tenuity decreases, or the compactness increases, $\IN$ grows monotonically approaching a value above $0.5$, when $\beta$ approaches the limiting value for dynamical stability.
-In order to compare the predictions for $\IN$ of the T-VII solution with those of realistic EOS for NSs, we include the fitting polynomial formula \eref{fit} with the coefficients reported by \cite{Breu:2016ufb}.
-In the bottom panel we show the relative error.
+In the right-hand panel of~\fref{fig:inertia} we plot the same numerical results for the T-VII solution as in the left-hand panel but now normalized as $I/MR^2$, for various values of $R/\Rs$.
+Note that as $\beta$ decreases, or the compactness increases, $\tilde{I}$ grows monotonically approaching a value above $0.5$, when $\beta$ approaches the limiting value for dynamical stability.
+We also include our numerical results for CD configurations, which are in very good agreement with those reported by \cite{Chandra:1974}.
+Here we observe that the values of $I/MR^2$ predicted by CD configurations are quite different from those predicted by the T-VII solution, as well as those for NSs.

+In order to compare the predictions for $\tilde{I}$ from the T-VII solution with those using realistic EOSs for NSs, we include the fitting polynomial formula \eref{fit} with the coefficients reported by \cite{Breu:2016ufb}.
+In the bottom panel, we show the relative error.
 We observe that the greatest differences appear for $\beta>3.5$ where the relative errors are above $5\%$, while the agreement improves significantly in the range $1.63<\beta<2.9$, which roughly speaking is the relevant range of compactness for realistic NSs \cite{Miller:2021qha}, where the relative error is below $1\%$.
 Thus, these results suggest that, in terms of the normalized moment of inertia, the T-VII solution provides a very good description of a realistic NS in the relevant regime.